EinsteinFrizz/blog/_posts/2021-11-24-metaverse.markdown

 * Altered Carbon – Richard K. Morgan (book 2002, television series 2018)

 Even the Tamagotchi was [branded](https://web.archive.org/web/19980709195449/http://www.bandai.com/pressroom/98tama.html) as "the virtual reality pet" in 1998, embodying the idea of the multiverse with its later use of [infrared connection](https://web.archive.org/web/20040703145011/http://tamagotchi.com/news/news.cfm?wn_id=71) between units and integration with a website.

+Given that metaverses are no new invention, what exactly is Facebook doing and why are they touting it as the next greatest technological innovation?

+# Facebook and the Meta&#xB2;verse

+Meta and its Metaverse isn't Facebook's first foray into the virtual reality scene.
+Poking around on the various websites Facebook hosts reveals multiple projects the company has been working on, many of which appear to be predecessors to their Metaverse.
+These projects from Facebook's (Reality Labs)[https://about.facebook.com/realitylabs/] involve virtual reality integrated workplaces ([Workplace, Oculus for Business](https://tech.fb.com/the-future-of-work-and-the-next-computing-platform/)), video calling devices ([Portal](https://portal.facebook.com/nz/)), and augmented reality ([Spark AR](https://sparkar.facebook.com/ar-studio/)).
+I don't know about you, but none of these sound particularly groundbreaking (certainly not a tablet that can seemingly only do video calls), and I hadn't heard of any of them until writing this.
+Given that Facebook seems to be reinventing the wheels (or hopping on the bandwagons) of Zoom/Microsoft Teams/Google Meet/Skype/Messenger, Google Drive/Microsoft OneDrive, and Unity/Unreal Engine/ARKit, is the Meta Metaverse anything new?